December 2, 2015

-When creating the Cronofy API, we didn’t just want to create a one API for all the calendar services, we wanted to deal with many of the problems when integrating with those APIs individually.Through judicious use of the less commonly encountered 202 Accepted we’ve endeavoured to do just that.
+When creating the Cronofy API, we didn’t just want to create a one API for all the calendar services, we wanted to deal with many of the problems when integrating with those APIs individually.Through judicious use of the less commonly encountered 202 Accepted we’ve endeavored to do just that.

 When creating the Cronofy API, we didn’t just want to create a one API for all the calendar services, we wanted to deal with many of the problems when integrating with those APIs individually.